The front kick

 Before starting to see how to kick properly, it is essential to underline that:

-- This kick is not for self-defense – As for the direct punch, in a real context this type of kick is not the best choice for those without experience, speed, precision and balance (a bad kick exposes us to easy and dangerous imbalances as well as to grasping)
+- This kick (for now) is not for self-defense – As for the straight punch (read How to punch (simple explanation)), in a real context, this type of kick is not the best choice for those without the right level of experience, speed, precision and balance (a bad kick exposes you to easy and dangerous imbalances as well as to graspings)

-- High kicks, not for all – For a beginner, throwing a kick above the height of the genitals (eg. the classic KO kick to the jaw) is not a problem of flexibility but of danger towards the opponents’ reaction (read The characteristics of a good kick)
+- High kicks are not for all – For a beginner, throwing a kick above the height of the genitals (eg. the classic K.O. kick to the jaw) is not only a problem of flexibility but of danger in relation to the opponents’ reaction (read The characteristics of a good kick)

-- Toes conditioning – Do not hit with your toes; as some Shaolin monks do (not all) in the 6 Dragons Kung Fu it is possible to strike (under the right circumstances) using the toes / foot’s knuckles but this happens only after years and years of gradual conditioning, for beginners and intermediate practitioners it simply means to break their fingers (read Fortify our toes: the first exercise)
+- Toes conditioning – Do not hit with your toes; as some Shaolin monks were used to do, in 6 Dragons Kung Fu it is possible to strike (under the right circumstances) even using the toes or feet’s knuckles but this happens only after years and years of gradual conditioning; for a novice (but also for an intermediate) practitioner, it simply means to break their fingers (read Fortify our toes: the first exercise); in any case, during a fight, this is an extremely particular circumstance that has not to be searched (at any level)

-- Soft targets – For now, if we do not wear solid shoes, this kick should be trained against soft targets (eg. cushions) and “against the air” (shadow boxing) without power (to avoid damage to untrained joints)
+- Soft targets – For now, if we do not wear solid shoes, this kick should be trained against soft targets (eg. cushions) and without targets (shadow boxing), in both cases without power (to avoid damage to untrained joints)

 - Study purpose – The important thing in this phase is to understand the dynamics through slow and wide movements, in this moment speed and power must be avoided